UNLV Rebels football statistical leaders

 The UNLV Rebels football statistical leaders are individual statistical leaders of the UNLV Rebels football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Rebels represent the University of Nevada, Las Vegas in the NCAA's Mountain West Conference (MW).
+The Rebels represent the University of Nevada, Las Vegas in the NCAA Division I FBS Mountain West Conference (MW).

 UNLV began competing in intercollegiate football in 1968.
 This is recent enough that, unlike most college football teams, there is no "pre-modern" era without complete statistics.
 However, these lists are still dominated by more recent players for several reasons: